 Institutional Adoption

-The Bitcoin asset’s legitimacy has been greatly enhanced by its categorization as a commodity.
-Demand has been further stimulated as a result of the increased adoption of Bitcoin as a commodity investment by major financial institutions, such as hedge funds and banks.
+The legitimacy of Bitcoin has been greatly enhanced by its categorization as a commodity.
+Demand has been further stimulated by the increased adoption of Bitcoin as a commodity investment by major financial institutions, such as hedge funds and banks.

 Market Stability

-Markets for Bitcoin would be more stable and predictable if it were treated like a commodity.
-Over time, Bitcoin’s infamous volatility can be mitigated by regulated futures and derivatives, which enable more effective price discovery and hedging.
+Bitcoin’s markets would be more stable and predictable if treated like a commodity.
+Over time, regulated futures and derivatives can mitigate Bitcoin’s infamous volatility, enabling more effective price discovery and hedging.

 Also Read: Is Mining Bitcoin Illegal?
 Understanding the Rules Around the World